-- 1. Drawings showing areas of application where roof vegetation / high albedo materials / reflective roof coatings / open grid grass pavers / shade giving trees are used in the project - 2.
-Trade catalogue / brochure / test certificate of reflective roof coating used in the project - 3.
-Copy of purchase bills / invoices of reflective roof coating - 4.
+- 1. Drawings showing areas of application where roof vegetation/ high albedo materials/ reflective roof coatings/ open grid grass pavers/ shade giving trees are used in the project - 2.
+Trade catalogue/ brochure/ test certificate of reflective roof coating used in the project - 3.
+Copy of purchase bills/ invoices of reflective roof coating - 4.
 Site photographs confirming the above requirements

-Principle-6 - Rainwater Harvesting - Recharge and/ or Reuse
+Principle 9: Rainwater Harvesting - Recharge and/ or Reuse

-Aim: Utilize collected rainwater within the premises of the building to reduce post occupancy water demand and / or recharge the aquifers.
+Aim: Utilize collected rainwater within the premises of the building to reduce post occupancy water demand and/ or recharge the aquifers.

-- 1. Install a suitably designed rain water storage system and / or recharge pit to cater to roof and non-roof rain water.
-OR Verify the workability of existing system.
-Existing system should meet the intent. - 2.
-Store and / or recharge at least 30% of daily rain water collected from all surfaces.
-(1 point) - 3.
-Store and / or recharge more than 60% of daily rain water collected from all surfaces.
+- 1. Install a suitably designed rain water storage system and/ or recharge pit to cater to roof and non-roof rain water. - 2.
+Store and/ or recharge at least 30% of daily rain water collected from all surfaces.
+(Essential) - Store and/ or recharge more than 60% of daily rain water collected from all surfaces.
 (2 points) - 4.
-Store and / or recharge more than 90% of daily rain water collected from all surfaces.
+Store and/ or recharge more than 90% of daily rain water collected from all surfaces.
 (4 points) - 5.
-Use the stored rain water for landscape / flushing / domestic applications as applicable. - 6.
-If any competent government authority says that the ground water table is high and ground water recharging is not required, then the project shall provide a storage system to cater to rain water from roof surfaces only and reuse it for landscape / flushing / domestic applications as applicable.
-(4 points) - 7.
-Quality of rain water should meet the standards of landscape / flushing / domestic use as applicable.
+Use the stored rain water for landscape/ flushing/ domestic applications as applicable. - 6.
+If any competent government authority says that the ground water table is high and ground water recharging is not required, then the project shall provide a storage system to cater to rain water from roof surfaces only and reuse it for landscape/ flushing/ domestic applications as applicable. (essential + 4 points) - 7.
+Quality of rain water should meet the standards of landscape/ flushing/ domestic use as applicable.